stellarterm/walletconnect-v2-mobile-wrapper/README.md

 Build an HTML file using the command

 `yarn build`

+## Run Wallet Connect Monorepo v2.0 in iOS and Android

 Copy the `index.html` from the `dist/` folder to your mobile wallet application project.
 Instructions on how to start working with index.html, declare the postMessage method and call the JS methods on mobile platforms are available below: